strongloop/strongloop.com2/_posts/2019-11-20-building-an-online-game-with-loopback-4-pt7.md

 What we built in this series doesn't matter.
 It doesn't have to be an online game!
 You can use these concepts for online shopping or food delivery APIs.
 What *is* important is improving your design thinking, what methodology and tools we were using, and adding to the ways you think as a developer.
 Now, you've established stronger skills to build!

 I hope you enjoyed this series.
+Thank you so much for all of the following and support.
+The series may be ending, but your journey with LoopBack is just starting.

 Happy coding!